sashinpivotal/scs-workshop-2018/README.md

 # Spring Cloud Developer Workshop

-Due to time constraint, we will not cover the following topics.
-Please feel free to explore them on your own, however, especially if you finish the lab exercises earlier than others.
+Due to time constraint, the current plan is not cover the following topics.
+(This could change if we are moving faster than the plan.)

 - Introduction:
   -   Spring Cloud Dependencies